Canon SX60 vs Fujifilm X100

 It is notable that the SX60 has a microphone port, which is missing on the X100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the SX60 and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX60 and X100 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Fujifilm X100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX60 or the Fujifilm X100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.